hark-streaming/chat-server/README.md

 Once it has finished creating, the ExternalUrl is under the "Outputs" tab

 # update a stack
-go into the stack and change the container image name to whatever the new tagged one is
+go into the stack and change the container image name to whatever the new tagged VERSION is